 Attend Writing and Niche Blogger Conferences

-There are multiple writing and blogging conferences held all around the year if you have an eye for it.
+There are multiple writing and blogging conferences held all year round if you have an eye for it.
 Be a part of these conferences and look for fair chances for yourself.

 Here is a list of blogging conferences you can check out.

-Similarly, you can also discover many writers’ conferences too and try your luck.
+Similarly, you can also discover many writers’ conferences too and try your luck at them.

 Now, let’s jump to the seven ways how to get paid for writing you love: